Skip to content

 Monk User Interface

-Monk is a chat participant in VSCode, living in the chat sidebar alongside GitHub Copilot and other assistants.
-Unlike Copilot, which excels at generating and editing code, Monk specializes in building, configuring, and running your code.
+Monk opens in its own chat window (Cmd+Shift+M) in your editor (VS Code, Cursor, or Windsurf).
+Unlike coding agents that excel at generating and editing code, Monk specializes in building, configuring, and running your code.

 How to Interact with Monk